dylanrubini/dylanrubini.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+### **Me**
-**Me** I am a engineering PhD student at the University of Oxford working at the intersection between machine learning, computational science and aerothermochemistry to develop multidisciplinary, multiphysics numerical tools accelerate the transition to a zero-carbon society.
+I am an Engineering PhD student at the University of Oxford, working at the intersection of machine learning, computational science, and multiphysics.
+My research focuses on developing multidisciplinary and multifidelity numerical tools to accelerate the transition to a zero-carbon society.

+### **Selected Research**
-**Research** I have worked on many different projects including:
+I have worked on a variety of projects, including, but not limited to:

-- computationally accelerating chemically reacting flow simulations by three orders of magnitude using machine learning
+- **Accelerating Chemically Reacting Flow Simulations:** Using machine learning to elegantly speed up simulations of chemically reacting flows by three orders of magnitude.
-- developing a 3D viscous unstructured turbomachinery flow solver for GPUs and CPUs
+- **Developing a 3D Viscous Unstructured Turbomachinery Flow Solver:** Created a multi-fidelity flow solver designed for both GPUs and CPUs.
-- developing chemical kinetic solvers with embedded multiobjective optimizer
+- **Chemical Kinetic Solvers with Embedded Multi-objective Optimizers:** Developing solvers that incorporate multi-objective optimization techniques for improved performance.
-- using high fidelity computational fluid dynamics to investigate the complex aerothermal interactions within a new turbomachinery for decarbonising over 40 high-temperature processes
+- **High-Fidelity Computational Fluid Dynamics (CFD):** Using high-fidelity CFD to investigate complex aerothermal, supersonic, highly turbulent interactions in a novel turbomachinery concept aimed at decarbonizing over 40 high-temperature processes.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.